pryv/dev-site/source/customer-resources/system-streams.md

 Please note that we have removed email from the default account, as some Pryv.io platforms don't include email for account anonymity.
 It can be added through custom streams in the platform configuration and is present in the template configuration we provide.

-There are a few settings that you can configure for these system streams outside of their structure:
+Here are the settings that you can configure for these system streams outside of their structure:

 ## Unicity